hkirk/ST2ITS2_Material/slide_server/slides/Week 9/maui-2.md

 ### BindableObject

-* `BindableObject` is the class that makes this possible
+* <!-- .element: class="fragment" -->BindableObject is the class that makes this possible
     * `View`, `Page` both inherits from this.

-* This means we can also bind to properties in the `ContentPage` (code-behind file)
+* This means we can also bind to properties in the ContentPage (code-behind file)<!-- .element: class="fragment" -->

 ----